Student Fellowships and Awards

 Applications should be submitted to Alaska Sea Grant.
 Applicants are strongly encouraged to contact Alaska Sea Grant as early as possible.
 Applications are due in late January for fellowships that begin in the summer.
 PhD candidates interested in population and ecosystem dynamics can receive up to 3 years of funding.
 PhD students in marine resource economics can receive 2 years of funding.
 Learn more about the NOAA Fisheries Sea Grant Fellowship.

-Katherine E. and John P. Doyle Scholarship
+Kathryn E. and John P. Doyle Scholarship

 This scholarship supports female graduate and undergraduate students pursuing a degree in science and attending the University of Alaska Fairbanks.
 Learn more about the Doyle Scholarship.

 Sea Grant programs across the United States are accepting applications for full-time, 10-week paid summer internships for undergraduate students from indigenous or underrepresented communities who are pursuing careers in marine policy, marine science, science communication or other STEM-related field.

 The interns, based at a Sea Grant office or at a partner organization, will work under the supervision of Sea Grant mentors or scientists working on Sea Grant-funded projects.
 They will receive paid job experience as they support Sea Grant’s work to enhance the sustainable use and conservation of marine, coastal and watershed resources.

 For more information, visit the Community Engaged Internship for Undergraduate Students website, or contact Alaska Sea Grant’s Davin Holen, a member of the team that developed this program.

 Alaska Marine Science Symposium